sdillingham/2018-portfolio/source/blog/2014-05-18-the-open-office-trap.markdown

 ![The interior of 37Signals HQ.](/blog/images/office-37signals.jpg)

 <figcaption>
-From walls of stacked felt to well-appointed and soundproofed private rooms, 37Signals' office space manages to feel open while optimizing for quiet to encourage long uninterrupted periods of focused work.
+From walls of stacked felt to well-appointed and soundproofed private rooms, 37Signals' office space manages to feel open while optimizing for quiet, encouraging long uninterrupted periods of focused work.
 </figcaption>

 </figure>